-The whole point of a luxury limo is to whisk its VIP passengers to their destination in absolute luxury, and interior space is an essential part of that.
-Luckily, the A8 has an ace up its sleeve on that score, because it’s the largest car in its class in every direction.
+The A8 is the largest car in its class in every direction.
 That means absolutely bags of legroom where it counts – in the rear seats – and there’s even more in the long-wheelbase version.
-Rear headroom is also very generous and, not that it’ll matter to whoever’s in charge, but there’s plenty of space up front for the chauffeur, too.
-At 505 litres, the boot is actually a fraction smaller than the one in the car it replaces, but it’s been reshaped so that it can accommodate three full-size flight cases, rather than just two and some extra small baggage.
-It’s also a fraction smaller than those in the BMW 7 Series and Mercedes S-Class, but it really is only by a fraction.
+Rear headroom is also very generous and there’s plenty of space up front for the chauffeur, too.
+At 505 litres, the boot can accommodate three full-size flight cases, rather than just two and some extra small baggage.
+It’s a fraction smaller than those in the BMW 7 Series and Mercedes S-Class, but it really is only by a fraction.

-Any limo worth its salt needs to give its occupants the most luxurious experience possible, and where on-road behaviour is concerned, that means an effortlessly comfortable ride and effective isolation from the noises of the outside world.
+Any limo worth its salt needs an effortlessly comfortable ride and effective isolation from the noises of the outside world.
 On the first point, the A8 does a brilliant job.
 You get a sophisticated air suspension as standard, and when you set it to Comfort mode, it’s simply brilliant at absorbing lumps and bumps in the surface so you barely even notice them.
 It also delivers just the right amount of vertical travel, so you feel as if you’re wafting along luxuriously, but without the body feeling like it's bouncing around too much.